Kss004/CandidateFiltering/README.md

 ### POST /search-candidates

-Search for candidates based on filter criteria.
+Search for candidates based on structured filter criteria.
 Returns matching candidates from the CSV database.

+### POST /natural-language-search

+Search for candidates using natural language queries.
+The API parses your natural language input and converts it to structured filters.

 **Request Body (all fields optional):**
 ```json